ADVANCED AUTHENTICATION

 ENABLING SSO USING GOOGLE AUTHENTICATION

-- From the security settings tab, select Azure Active Directory (AAD) as the External Authentication Provider, enter the required AAD items.
+1. From the security settings tab, select Azure EntraID as the External Authentication Provider, enter the required EntraID items.
 Click Save.

-- Here is a general view of the AAD setup, along with some notes:
+2. Here is a general view of the EntraID setup, along with some notes:

-- Save and all caseworker logins would be automatically be forwarded to AAD from that point on.
+2. Save and all caseworker logins would be automatically be forwarded to EntraID from that point on.

 NOTES:

-- The way the system matches users from AAD to caseworkers is by login username, which should match AAD’s UPN (user principal name), that is their main Email address (or as shown below user name).
+• The way the system matches users from EntraID to caseworkers is by login username, which should match EntraID's UPN (user principal name), that is their main Email address (or as shown below user name).

-- You can have 2FA/MFA on with AAD on as well, you would sign in via AAD and MFA (AAD could have MFA as well).
+• You can have 2FA/MFA on with EntraID on as well, you would sign in via EntraID and MFA (EntraID could have MFA as well).